PML369/getoption/README.md

 Modes
 -----
 The class has 4 modes of operation at the moment.
 These are:
--Windows (auto-selected at compile time):
+- Windows (auto-selected at compile time):
 -	Graphical (Using WINAPI) - #define GRAPHICAL before initialiasation to use
 -	Text - The default on Windows.
-Simple command-line interface -Linux (alternatively not Windows - again auto-selected):
+Simple command-line interface
+- Linux (alternatively not Windows - again auto-selected):
 -	Graphical (Using gtk+ 3.2 or higher - might work with lower) - #define GRAPHICAL   before initialiasation to use
 -	Text - The default on Linux.
 Simple command-line interface